Can a Woman have too much Testosterone?

 - Vitality and positive mood

-- Oestrogen is produced from testosterone
+- Estrogen is produced from testosterone

 Women (as with men) with a higher level of testosterone can also feel more confident according to research published by the Association for Psychological Science.